sameershekhar100/MyDBNote/README.md

- A basic note making app which uses latest features like room DB and updates the Database and UI in real time. functionalities that are used here are Room db, Multithreading and basic SQLite
+ # A basic note making app which uses latest features

+ this app updates the Database and UI in real time. functionalities that are used here are various android architecture components , Room db , Multithreading and basic SQLite